aroundu403/AroundU/backend/README.md

 - Install Maven, Spark and set up [Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/mysql/connect-instance-auth-proxy)
 - [Connecting to Cloud SQL database](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/main/cloud-sql/mysql/servlet/README.md)

-- Put the secret API strings into a env file in /backend.
-The application will need those secret strings to access external dependencies.
-Contact @John to get the secret strings.
+- Put the environment variables into your bash file.
+The backend will need those secrets to access external dependencies.
+Contact @John to get the secrets.
 - Make sure your GCP account has access to the aroundu-403 project.
 - Run maven command listed below to compile
-    - There is no extra step to get extra source, once the build is successfully, you should be able to spin up the SparkServer
+    - There is no additional step to get extra source, once the build is successfully, you should be able to spin up the SparkServer

 ### How to use Maven